PyQuantSharp/Backtesting/README.md

 This is for sharing ideas and for easy code sharing across forums.

-Currently only holding the "FadeFinder" (had to have some name) - simple backtesting script written in python.
+Currently only holding the "FadeFinder" - a bare-bones backtesting script written in python.

-It was in no way optimized for speed in version 1 (see notes below) but is now quite useful in my objectively biased opinion.
+It was in no way optimized for speed in version 1 (see notes below) but is now quite useful.

-## Status as of 11.11.2021 - version 1.0

 ## Upcoming changes in rough order of priority